AlexanderNyr/AuraLite-AI/README.md

    - Click **"Generate Text"** and watch the AI create content based on its training.

 ## 🔨 Compiling to .exe (Windows)
-To bundle the application into a single portable executable:
+To bundle the application into a portable application folder:
 1. Run the provided `build_exe.bat` file.
-2. The script will automatically install `PyInstaller` and bundle the PyTorch environment.
+2. The script will automatically install `PyInstaller` and bundle the PyTorch environment using **`--onedir`** mode (faster startup and easier to update than a single-file build).
-3. The final executable will be located in the `dist/` folder as `AuraLite_AI_CUDA.exe`.
+3. The final build will be located in `dist/AuraLite_AI_CUDA/`.
+Launch it via `dist/AuraLite_AI_CUDA/AuraLite_AI_CUDA.exe` (distribute the whole folder).

 ## ⚠️ Hardware Compatibility Note
 - **CUDA Acceleration**: Requires an NVIDIA GPU with Compute Capability 5.0 or higher.